-13. In the Playback toolbar, click on the \blacktriangleright Play button to preview your animation.
+13. In the Playback toolbar, click on the $\blacktriangleright$ Play button to preview your animation.

-If you animate layers on the Z axis, you may want to preview your animations from the Top, Side or Perspective views during playback.
+If you animate layers on the Z axis, you may want to preview your animations from the Top or Side views during playback.
 However, playback is disabled by default in those view.
-To enable them, from the top menu, select Play > Enable Playback > Top View, Side View or Perspective View.
+To enable them, from the top menu, select Play > Enable Playback > Top View or Side View.

-Chapter 10: How to Position and Animate the Camera
+Chapter 9: How to Position and Animate the Camera